remingu/napalm-gaia/README.md

 Certain commands will require expert password. <br>
 This driver is not slightly feature complete and must be considered as experimental, check the docs what is possible at the moment.

 We are not related to the official NAPALM developer team.
-You will find the Napalm Team here: https://napalm-automation.net/
+You will find the Napalm Team here:<br>
+https://napalm-automation.net/

 - documented functions were successfully tested against: